data2intelligence/SpaCET/README.md

 transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions within the tumor microenvironment.
 In a nutshell, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
-SpaCET then employs a constrained linear regression model to calibrate local tissue densities and determine stromal and immune cell lineage fractions based on a comprehensive non-malignant cell atlas.
+Subsequently, SpaCET employs a constrained linear regression model to calibrate local tissue densities and determine stromal and immune cell lineage fractions based on a comprehensive non-malignant cell atlas.
 Furthermore, SpaCET has the capability to unveil putative cell-cell interactions within the tumor microenvironment, particularly at the tumor-immune interface.
 Of note, although SpaCET does not require any input cell references for the